In NSW high schools, languages is a key learning area.

 The aim of the course is to enable students to develop communication skills, focus on languages as systems and gain insights into the relationship between language and culture, leading to lifelong personal, educational and vocational benefits.

-Excursions to the Tanken centre, Japanese film festival, exhibitions and Japanese restaurants deepen participants understanding of Japanese language and culture.
+Excursions to the Nihongo Tanken Centre, Cherry Blossom Festivals, exhibitions and Japanese restaurants deepen participants understanding of Japanese language and culture.

 ATAR Category A